1adicius/certified-kubernetes-administrator-course/docs/15-Mock-Exams/06-CKA-MockExam-3-Solution.md

      ```
      </details>

-2. Run the below command for solution:
+2. List the InternalIP of all nodes of the cluster.
+Save the result to a file /root/CKA/node_ips.

      <details>